 Once a year all of the clubs in Cameron Hall get together and hold a night of fun to raise money for charity.
 There is a cover charge, but you do get fed.
 More details later in the year.

-UCC Annual General Meeting Tuesday the 14th of March 1.00 PM (common lunch hour) Guild Council Meeting Room
+UCC Annual General Meeting Tuesday the 20th of March 1.00 PM (common lunch hour) Guild Council Meeting Room

-The AGM is the meeting at which the new UCC committee will be elected for 2006.
+The AGM is the meeting at which the new UCC committee will be elected for 2007.
 The only way to be represented is to attend.
 As a fresher, you should attend in order to run for the position as Fresher Representative.
-If you don't know where the Guild Council Meeting Room is, arrive in the UCC a little early and follow the mass exodust.
+If you don't know where the Guild Council Meeting Room is, arrive in the UCC a little early and follow the mass exodus.

+Zone3 9to1

-Zone3 Midnight2Dawn Saturday the 24th of June (more details closer to the event)
+Saturday the 23rd of June (more details closer to the event)

-Blast away that exam stress with the post exams M2D at Zone3.
+Blast away that exam stress with the post exams 9to1 at Zone3.
 Everyone loves laser combat, and everyone also loves laser combat after not having had any sleep and only just having finished a 3 hour long Physics exam.
 Come join us, but be warned; some of our players are quite experienced.

-The UCC's 32nd Anniversary Dinner Friday the 1st of September (more details closer to the event)
+The UCC's 33rd Anniversary Dinner Friday the 7th of September (more details closer to the event)

 The UCC has a birthday.
-This year, the UCC turns 32 (0x20).
+This year, the UCC turns 33 (0x21).
 Dinner has been held at a number of venues over the years, but is always priced for students.
-Last year, we celebrated 31 long years at Terrazza on Hamden Rd.
-Come help us celebrate 32.
+Last year, we celebrated 32 years at the Royal Perth Yacht Club.
+Come help us celebrate 33!